weekly bubbler group workshop

 Looking for a specific event?
 Try our Events Search page.

-We are here to mend anything you need as the weather changes from Fall to Winter including clothing, coats, and other fabric-related repairs.
+We are here to mend anything you need as the weather changes from Fall to Winter including clothing coats and other fabric-related repairs.
 Sewers from the Sewing Machine Project will be available to mend your things for free every Thursday.
+First come first served work done on site All are welcome Free!

 Study Room 211